lhapp27/FewBodyToolkit.jl/docs/src/BasisFunctions.md

 # Gaussian Basis Functions

 This page provides an overview of the centered Gaussian basis functions used for 2‑ and 3‑body quantum calculations in the package.
 It covers standard real-range Gaussians, an extension to complex-ranged Gaussians, and the methods used for higher angular momenta in three-body systems.
-A more extensive introduction, however limited to 3D systems can be found in [hiyama2003](@cite).
+A more extensive introduction, however limited to 3D systems, can be found in Ref. [hiyama2003](@cite).

 ## Two-Body